openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-This specification introduces the new error code `authorization_pending`.
+This specification also uses the error code `authorization_pending` as defined in [@!RFC8628].
 This error code is used if the Authorization Server is waiting for an End-User interaction to complete.
-In such a case, the error response MAY also contain the new return parameter `interval`.
+In such a case, the error response MAY also contain the return parameter `interval`.

-* `interval`: OPTIONAL.
-The minimum amount of time in seconds that the client SHOULD wait between polling requests to the Token Endpoint in the Pre-Authorized Code Flow.
-If no value is provided, clients MUST use 5 as the default.

 Below is a non-normative example of an `authorization_pending` Token Error Response: